-- Save a version of the final file as a high quality PDF.
+- Save a version of the final file as a high resolution, high quality PDF.
 [File > Save As: Choose “Format: Adobe PDF.”
 Hit “Save.”
 In the next dialog box choose “Adobe PDF Preset: High Quality Print” and Uncheck “Preserve Illustrator Editing Capabilities”.
 Hit “Save PDF.”]

-- Save a version of the final file as a high quality JPG.
+- Save a version of the final file as a high resolution, high quality JPG.
 [File > Export > Export As: Choose “Format: JPG,” and have “Use Artboards” checked.
 Hit “Export.”
 In the next dialog box choose “Maximum Image Quality” and “Resolution: High (300 ppi)”.
 Hit “OK.”]

 – – – – –